 There is an art to selling homes.
 A large portion of that pertains to your agent’s skills and techniques, but don’t discount what the sellers can do as well.
 Once a seller has the right agent, most likely, the next task will be to prepare the home for sale by staging it for showings and pictures.

 Staging essentially means that the home will be set up to visually please those viewing the home and make it more likely to sell.
 Staged homes are more likely to sell because the overall layout of the home is maximized by strategically placed furniture and decor, making potential buyers feel more comfortable and able to picture their belongings in there.
-Here are 3 tips to save you from having to spend up to $3,000 on a professional stager.
+Here are 3 tips to save you from having to spend lots of money on a professional stager.

 Now go through your home and make the same piles of your accessories.
-Pack away kid’s artwork and trophies, clear away bottles and medicines from the bathroom sink, pack books and family photos into boxes for moving.
 Trash old notes, lists, papers, and magazines.
 Doing this makes space for the furniture and neutral decor to speak for themselves.
-You don’t want buyers feeling like they’re visiting someone else’s home, you want them to feel like they’re in a clean slate, and to do that envision a furniture store that is decorated but not packed with stuff and definitely not personal.
+Pack away kid’s artwork and trophies, clear away bottles and medicines from the bathroom sink, and pack books and family photos into boxes for moving.
+This is especially important in order to depersonalize the home.
+You don’t want buyers feeling like they’re visiting someone else’s home, you want them to feel like they’re in a clean slate, and to do that envision a furniture store that is decorated but not packed with knick-knacks or personal items.

 What is left after the accessories have been sorted into the pack away, the trash, and the donate piles will be what is used to stage.

-Once you’ve gone through every room and the house to declutter and de-accessorize, you’re left with what buyers will see in pictures and for showings.
+Once you’ve gone through every room in the house to declutter and de-accessorize, you’re left with what buyers will see in pictures and for showings.
 Moving all this stuff around and packing does create dust, so make sure you do one very deep clean of the home.
-Remove all the dust, cobwebs, grime and stains from the floors, surfaces, and walls and then you’re ready to re-arrange.
+Remove all the dust, cobwebs, grime, and stains from the floors, surfaces, and walls, and then you’re ready to rearrange.

 Multiple light sources add warmth and brightness to rooms- use white or clear bulbs instead of ones with yellow or blue hues.
 Well-staged rooms have layers of light: create ambiance by using overhead lighting, table lamps, and accent lights.
 Remember to light the outside of the home, too.
-Most Buyers work during the day and do not have the chance to drive by a house except at night.
-A well-lit home will give the home exterior a warm, inviting appearance.
+Most buyers work during the day and do not have the chance to drive by a house except at night.
+A well-lit home will give the home exterior a warm and inviting appearance.

 The final touch should be little accents in each room.
 Instead of stacking folded bath towels, roll them and tuck them in a pretty basket.
 Set the dining table and make sure the kitchen smells of something delicious.
 A vase of flowers on the kitchen island and in the front entry goes a long way to make people feel welcome.
 Tired cabinets can feel instantly refreshed if you change out the hardware.
 Add a few complimentary throw pillows to the couch and to the beds to give the home a plush feel.